ZibanPirate/Learn-Git-and-Github/README.md

 But before doing that, let's first learn more about Github and Git and how they are marking the world a better place.

 ## x01 : What is Git ?

 Git is a free, open-source version control software.
 This basically means that it is a content tracker.

 Real life projects generally have multiple developers working in parallel.
-So they need a version control system like Git to make sure that there are no code conflicts between them.
+So they need a [Version Control System](https://en.wikipedia.org/wiki/Version_control) like Git to make sure that there are no code conflicts between them.

-So a version control system allows developers to revert and go back to an older version, check modifications, follow them and keeping the whole work organised between a full team of coworkers or "Code-friends".
+So a [Version Control System](https://en.wikipedia.org/wiki/Version_control) allows developers to revert and go back to an older version, check modifications, follow them and keep the whole work organised between a full team of coworkers or "Code-friends".

 And to do that, they use [The Branching System](https://en.wikipedia.org/wiki/Branching_(version_control)) in Git that allows developers to work individually on a task (For example: One branch -> One task OR One branch -> One developer).
 Basically think of Git as a small software application that controls your code base, if you’re a developer.

+## x02 : What are Git repositories ?

+A repository (or “Repo” for short) is a project that contains multiple files.
+In our case a repository will contain code-based files.

+So, if we want to start using Git and its amazing "Branching and Version Controlling" Systems, we need to know where to host our repositories.

+There are two ways you can host your repositories.
+One is online (on the cloud) and the second is offline (self-installed on your server).

+And here we can jump to our [x03](README.md#x03) and talk about Github.